ElliottjPierce/noiz/book/src/quick-start/smooth-noise.md

 ![gradients blending image](../images/ortho-simplectic-blend-gradient-noise.jpeg)

 Well, that's better, but it still has those grid lines!
-Now for the last step: using triangles to remove grid lines using `SimplexGrid`.
+Now for the last step: using triangles to remove grid lines via `SimplexGrid`.

 Here's it at work: